Copa Airlines Flight 201: Background

+Accident

-Flight 201 took off from runway 21L at Tocumen International Airport in Panama City at 20:37 (8:37 p.m.) local time as a scheduled passenger flight to Cali, Colombia, with 40 passengers and seven crew members.
+Flight 201 took off from runway 21L at Tocumen International Airport in Panama City at 8:37 local time as a scheduled passenger flight to Cali, Colombia, with 40 passengers and 7 crew members.
 Among the passengers were Colombian merchants conducting business in Panama.
-At 20:47 (8:47 p.m.), about 10 minutes after takeoff, Captain Chial contacted Panama City Air Traffic Control, requesting weather information.
+At 8:47, about 10 minutes after takeoff, Captain Chial contacted Panama City Air Traffic Control, requesting weather information.
 The controller reported that there was an area of very bad weather 30–50 mi from their position.